 Concept set: The concepts that are currently in your set.

-X-table: A table in which all concepts in your set are linked to each other.
-Clicking on a rwo in the table show the abstracts in which both concepts co-occur.
+Relations: Visualization options to display how all concepts in your set are linked to each other.
+The network option displays the relations in a network in which each node is a concept.
+Clicking on a row in the table, or an edge in the network, displays the abstracts in which both concepts co-occur.
 This can also be done in sentence mode, in which case only the sentences in which both concepts co-occur are shown.

 For a thorough description on how to score cooccurrences, we suggest to read the introductory chapter of the PhD thesis of Stefan Evert The Statistics of Word Cooccurrences.